jimmymuthoni/doctors_booking_multi-agent/README.md

 ### AI-Powered Hospital Agent System

-This project is an AI agent-based hospital assistant designed to streamline interactions such as doctor appointment booking, cancellations, rescheduling, and answering hospital-related FAQs.
+This project is an AI agent-based hospital assistant designed to streamline interactions such as doctor appointment booking according to spacialization (general_dentist, cosmetic_dentist, prosthodontist, pediatric_dentist,emergency_dentist,oral_surgeon,orthodontist), cancellations, rescheduling, and answering hospital-related FAQs.
 It consists of a **supervisor agent** that intelligently routes user queries to the appropriate sub-agent for execution.

 ---